ydrive/EasySynth/README.md

 Start the rendering by clicking the `Render Images` button.

+### Level sequence tips

+- If you want images to be more spaced out (instead of being very close to provide a smooth video), you can set the custom level sequence FPS to a small value (1 FPS or lower) inside the Sequencer editor

 ### Camera pose output

 If requested, camera poses are saved inside the same output directory as rendered images.